4321 SRAM

 Peripheral-Peripheral

-The rest of the circuit is what I call the “peripheral” of peripheral circuits, which include:
+The rest of the circuit is what I call the “peripheral” of peripheral circuits, which includes:

 - PMOS for cell precharge